What Is Lead Management? Definition, Process and Best Practices

 • Lead conversion: Turning qualified prospects into paying customers

 Revenue teams operating without structured lead management miss opportunities and waste resources on low-quality prospects.
-The impact of getting this right shows up directly in your numbers.
+According to HubSpot research, mature lead management processes produce measurable revenue impact:

 • 46% of marketers with mature processes have sales teams that follow up on more than 75% of marketing-generated leads

-• 25% report sales contact prospects within one day
+• 25% report sales contacts prospects within one day

 • 9.3% higher sales quota achievement rate compared to companies without structured processes